standardsemiconductor/lion/README.md

 This repository contains three parts:
   1. The Lion library: a pipelined RISC-V core.
   2. The Lion formal verification executable: verify the core using [riscv-formal](https://github.com/standardsemiconductor/riscv-formal/tree/lion).
-  3. The Lion SoC: a System-on-Chip demonstrating usage of the Lion core.
+  3. The Lion SoC: a System-on-Chip demonstrating usage of the Lion core on the VELDT.

 ## Lion library
 ### Usage: